codingcasey3/THE-GAME/README.md

   - "drop" verb

 Aayush:
-  - added a mission to accomplish if you find something precious or valuable or a trigger point for a dead-end in one of the rooms.
+  - added a mission to accomplish : if you find something precious oe valuable AND a trigger point or item for a dead-end in one of the rooms.
   - presentable display for win or lose situation if you have a certain item with you.
     Wanting to add:
     - create a key for a door to the room that has the valuables and only go to that room if its in the inventory